adiroiban/fitbit-os-probe/README.md

 This app will send a message to the companion and will wait for the response, measuring the round-trip time.

+There is a settings page, with the purpose to observe how the companion is launched.

-It also shows the followings:
+It shows the followings:

 * state of the peer socket
 * the time since last message was received from companion (-1 when not yet received)